Panama Canal Gatun Locks aerial view

 Energy Imports at Stake

 India has been increasing LNG imports from the US Gulf Coast.
-These shipments transit the Panama Canal — canal disruptions directly raise India's energy import costs.
+These shipments transit the Panama Canal — disruptions directly raise India's energy import costs.

 🌊